Dr. Roxanne Ocampo

 Dr. Ocampo received a Doctorate in Education at the University of California at San Diego, where she received a full fellowship.
 Her Dissertation and research topic was “Undermatching” of low-income, first-generation, high performing, Latino students.
 Her Dissertation was recognized with a $1,000 cash prize at the 2018 Outstanding Dissertation Awards at the AAHHE Conference.
 She holds a Master’s Degree and Bachelor’s Degree in English from California State University East Bay.
 The theories and philosophy that guide her teaching and publications are situated in Critical Race Theory.
 She was born and raised in the Bay Area (San José) and resides in San Marcos, California.
 Her work has been featured on ABC News, Good Day Sacramento, and Sacramento & Co.
 She is a feature writer for regional and national magazines and has coached thousands of students throughout the US.

 Roxanne is married to Dr. Arturo E. Ocampo—an expert in Diversity & Inclusion and a Civil Rights and Education Law Attorney.
-Together they have raised three phenomenal hijos: Carlos José (UC Santa Cruz Class of 2015), Gabriella (Harvard Class of 2015 & Harvard Medical School Class of 2020), and Emilio (Cornell University, “Future” Class of 2023).
+Together they have raised three phenomenal hijos: Carlos José (UC Santa Cruz Class of 2015) and Gabriella (Harvard Class of 2015 & Harvard Medical School Class of 2020).